TodePond/TodePondDotCom/wikiblogarden/cellpond/conservation-and-stamping/readme.md

 <img src="4.gif">

-It's weird because nothing like it has been done in this space before.<br>
+Stamping weird because nothing like it has been done in this space before. <sup>[citation needed]</sup><br>
 And when I told it to some people who do work in the space, they found it weird. 🤷‍♀️

 ## Magic symbols

-Previously, things used ---
+Previous approaches used ---

 Ok, I should really get back to work now.
 I'll continue this some other time :)